Customer Focus and UX: Introduction and Project (Online)

 - Contract requirements

 When tasked to analyse the requirements, the process weighs Value, Priority, Time, and Process together with the organisation’s strategic objectives as well as all the people and resources available.

-- Priority puts the project in context with other projects or objectives in the organization
+- Priority puts the project in context with other projects or objectives in the organisation

 This is one of the easiest ways to label and categorise a long list of requirements by priority.

 - Must-Have: These are the minimum requirements for your project; they are non-negotiable.
 So ' If the answer is 'cancel the project – there is no point in implementing a solution that does not meet this requirement, then it is a Must-Have requirement.

 - Should Have: Our project’s should-haves are the features that are not essential but will add substantial value nonetheless, such as fulfilling customers' wishes and expectations

 - Could Have: This is the catch-all category for features that are neat, interesting, or fun, but that don't necessarily serve any greater purpose